 Students will be required to attend a total of six one-month outside clinical rotations at approved hospital-based or private office externship programs throughout the United States.
 The purpose of this additional training is to present geographical differences in medicine, epidemiology, and the practice of podiatric medicine throughout the United States, as well as provide the students with increased exposure to podiatric postgraduate training programs.
 Prerequisites: successful completion of SPM 712, 719, and 720 as well as successful completion Objective Structured Clinical Examination (OSCE).
 (CR/NC option only)

 The purpose of this course is to develop within the student an appreciation for research as well as its importance in medical education.
 Hypothesis development, scientific method in data collection, methods of double blind study, and data analysis are presented.
 Prerequisite: permission of the Associate Academic Dean or Associate Dean of Clinical Education or Chair of Basic Medical Sciences.

 875 Advanced Research (1-12)

-Students will conduct research based upon a format/hypothesis developed in SPM 665 or 865.
+Students will conduct research based upon a format/hypothesis developed in SPM 665 or SPM 865.
 The ultimate goal of this course is publication-quality literature under the supervision of a faculty member.
-Prerequisite: permission of the Dean or Associate Dean of Clinical Education or Chair of the Basic Medical Sciences.
+Prerequisite: permission of the Associate Academic Dean or Associate Dean of Clinical Education or Chair of the Pre-Clinical Sciences.

 CMP2 Clinical Skills and Knowledge Competency Examination (0)

 Comprehensive practical examination of clinical skills and knowledge including, but not limited to, biomechanics, radiology, suturing, injections, venipuncture, and development of treatment plans based on oral case questions.
-Prerequisites-Corequisites: SPM 712, 718, 719, and 720.
+Prerequisites/Co-requisites: SPM 712, SPM 719, and SPM 720.